 Genuine Beliefs: Hag Riding – Weston-super-Mare, England 1875

-There’s no doubt witch trials in the UK are compelling.
-Much like the Salem Witch Trials here in the US, there is something about this dark history which draws us in.
+There are no doubt witch trials in the UK are compelling.
+Much like the Salem Witch Trials here in the US, something about this dark history draws us in.